kkrings/seawater/README.rst

 Deep Sea Research Part I: Oceanographic Research Papers 55.1 (2008), pp. 50-72.

-The C++11 library consists of a simple set of C++ classes that represent chemical elements, element mass fractions, number of atoms, molecules, and mixture.
+The C++11 library consists of a simple set of C++ classes that represent chemical elements, element mass fractions, numbers of atoms, molecules, and mixtures.
 These classes can be used for creating a seawater material for detector simulations with e.g. `Geant4`_.

 This project also provides a Python interface to the C++ library.